 Now what if you die tomorrow?
 What was your last week like?

 No one is immune to bad days.
 Life happens.
 When it becomes bad weeks, months, or years, we need to start taking more responsibility.
 We have to stop blaming our life roles, jobs, and especially other people.
 Make changes now.
-If I were to die tomorrow, I don’t want my last week to have been overly stressful or uneventful for no good reason than having let life control and consume me.
+If I were to die tomorrow, I don’t want my last week to have been overly stressful or uneventful for no good reason other than having let life control and consume me.

 That being said, sometimes it’s much more complicated than just deciding to always have a good day.
 To the millions on antidepressants, and those who are not accounted for, you may think about death even more than the average, and for you, it’s that much more important to talk about it out loud.
 Holding it in and denying your feelings can make it worse.
 The biggest lie is that vulnerability is a weakness.
-It is where we find our strength and the strongest thing you can do is not put on a forced smile and suffer alone but to seek help.
-Its out there.
+It is where we find our strength and the strongest thing you can do is not put on a forced smile and suffer alone but seek help.
+It’s out there.
 Let people in.
 You’re not quite done here yet.
 It gets better.

 You will create deeper connections with friends and family.

 Do you know how the people around you feel about death?
-Have conversations with loved ones on their thoughts, wants and spiritual beliefs.
+Have conversations with loved ones about their thoughts, wants, and spiritual beliefs.
 My beautiful mother, and best friend, has Parkinson’s.
 Although she doesn’t like bringing attention to herself, her lovely soul has allowed me to tell our story in this article.
-As you can probably imagine, it was difficult for her to accept this diagnosis and as a family we tip-toed around the issue for quite some time.
+As you can probably imagine, it was difficult for her to accept this diagnosis and as a family, we tip-toed around the issue for quite some time.
 She also feared and delayed telling her very loving and supportive group of friends with a concern of not knowing what they would say or if they would treat her differently.
 Her process of accepting the diagnosis is not unique.
-It’s uncomfortable to talk about chronic or terminal illness and coming to terms with the fact that we will die, even if that was the fact all along.
+It’s uncomfortable to talk about chronic or terminal illness and come to terms with the fact that we will die, even if that was the fact all along.
 Eventually, the conversation broke.
 Having her friends aware has immensely decreased her stress.
 It has arguably been the best thing for her health.

 My mother and I have recently become much more open about the diagnosis.
 I’ve found that every time we talk about it, it gets easier.
 The conversation is allowed to broaden to more general topics of death, happiness, and faith.
 Our conversations have brought new understanding about what my mother appreciates in life, how she wants to be remembered, and what she hopes for me in my life.
 Admittedly, I don’t live anywhere near a ‘bubble life’.
-I’m an adventurer, thrill seeker and am currently spending the next couple years of my life cycling from Alaska to Argentina.
+I’m an adventurer, and thrill seeker and am currently spending the next couple years of my life cycling from Alaska to Argentina.
 If I died, how would she survive?
 I am comforted that she knows I want her to not only survive but live and celebrate knowing that we share the same faith and beliefs that we will be together again.
 We shouldn’t be so scared to have these meaningful conversations.
 And often.
 They don’t need to bring dread.
-They can bring peace, enlightenment and closeness that had never before been experienced.
+They can bring peace, enlightenment, and closeness that had never before been experienced.

 You will become more self-aware.

 Don’t wait to be on your deathbed to figure out what is important to you in life.
-Let’s take advantage of the many studies and articles that provide us with common reflections of people at the end of their life.
+Let’s take advantage of the many studies and articles that provide us with common reflections of people at the end of their lives.
 Let’s listen and learn from them so that instead of reflecting on our regrets, we can look back and smile in contentment.
 Check out the above links and find that they continue to say the same things!
 “I wish I hadn’t worked so hard.”
 “I wish that I had let myself be happier.”
 “I wish I had lived my own life rather than how society taught me to live.”
 “I wish I’d allowed myself to love.”

 We need to move from an intellectual, one-dimensional understanding of the life cycle to a deep realization that we all will die.
 It is indeed the only guarantee of life.
-We will all not be so lucky to have that transition time used for looking back on our life and finding peace.
+We will all not be so lucky to have that transition time used for looking back on our lives and finding peace.
 Reflect on everything now.
 What is important to you?
 Are you a spiritual being?
 In what ways?
 What do you believe?
 This can evolve and strengthen over time.
 You don’t need to have all the answers but start searching now so that you don’t wait any longer to enjoy what you find.